 - Click on the 'Done' button.
 (You're done).

 "ALT+Copy" for symbolic links

-It is not a good idea to leave copies of something in more than one place in the vault.
+It is not always a good idea to leave copies of something in more than one place in the vault.
 That means having to manually update both locations if they are supposed to be the same.
 Inevitably vaults will start to have more than one pathway that accesses the same information, that's how our brains work and that's not necessarily a bad thing.
 So to make two locations point to the same vault items, you can use the ALT+c command.

-When you select a context node in your currently open vault page, and then, while holding down 'ALT', you press the 'c' key, it places a sym link into the internal UD App clipboard.
+When you select a context node in your currently open vault page, and then, while holding down 'ALT', you press the 'c' key, it places a symbolic link into the internal UD App clipboard.
 After that, navigate to the new location and do a paste operation, (as already discussed in this secion) by pressing the 'v' key. ('ALT' is unnecessary when doing the paste).

 So despite having the basic copy in your arsenal, it's best to use ALT+copy whenever you intentionally want to refer to the same thing.
 Use the basic copy operation for shuffling things around and rearranging things.
 If you create a link to another link, that is supported.
 If you try to remove an original object that has links pointing to it, you will be asked to confirm the removal.